RBDDcet/az-bake/builder/README.md

-Dockerfile for the container instance that will create the custom vm.
+Dockerfile for the container instance that will create the custom vm based on the template.